moazzamalirind/GCD_BugFlowExperiment/README.md

 3. Go to: GCD_BugFlowExperiment/Models/August 2018/Miscellaneous/Contract_vs_Market-Contract Results.xlsx.
 You are required to update values of the blue highlighted cells.
 For Saturday-Sunday-Weekday model, use values of Fstore symbol from Sat-Sun-Weekday_August.gdx or from Sat-Sun-Weekday_August.xlsx (Location:GCD_BugFlowExperiment\Models\August 2018\Contract Price Model).
 The results of the Market-Contract price model can be found from Fstore within Pricing_Model.gdx or Pricing_Model.gdx (Location: GCD_BugFlowExperiment\Models\August 2018\Market-Contract Price Model).
 4. The updated values will updated the tradeoff graph in the worksheet.
 Note: Additional calculations in the worksheet are for later stages.

-**Figure XXX**
-1. We need results from both Contract Price and Market-Contract Price models.
-You have already acquired Contract Price (Saturday-Sunday-Weekday) Model results in Figure 4 above.
-You are required to run Market-Contract Price model whose code is available within folder: GCD_BugFlowExperiment/Models/August 2018/Market-Contract Price Model/August18_Market pricing.gms.
-2. You are required to run the model code similar to previous figures.
-After successful completion of the run, the output files will be updated.
-3. Go to: GCD_BugFlowExperiment/Models/August 2018/Miscellaneous/Contract_vs_Market-Contract Results.xlsx.
-You are required to update values of the blue highlighted cells.
-For Saturday-Sunday-Weekday model, use values of Fstore symbol from Sat-Sun-Weekday_August.gdx or from Sat-Sun-Weekday_August.xlsx (Location:GCD_BugFlowExperiment\Models\August 2018\Contract Price Model).
-The results of the Market-Contract price model can be found from Fstore within Pricing_Model.gdx or Pricing_Model.gdx (Location: GCD_BugFlowExperiment\Models\August 2018\Market-Contract Price Model).
-4. The updated values will updated the tradeoff graph in the worksheet.
-Note: Additional calculations in the worksheet are for later stages.

-**Figure 5**

-**Figure 6**
-1. Import the August18_PriceDiff.gms file into GAMS IDE (same procedure as defined in Figure 4).
-Now within the code you have to set different energy prices i.e. only active one pricing set for "Energy_Rate" parameter and save its results.
-In the code move down to line: 94 "Energy_Rate(Days,p)".
-You will see three energy price sets (Current, Half, and Zero).
-Your task is to active only pricing set by placing *infront of $ontext and $offtext.
-When the set will be actived then you will see the prices turned into green from gray color.
-The next is to scroll down at the bottom of the code where it says "following part of code creates gdx and excel output file..".
-You have to only active the chunk of code depending on which pricing set you have activated above.
-Run the model for each set of pricing (Current, Half, and Zero) seperately.
-2. Open .gdx files for each of the runs: "Sat-Sun-Weekday_Current.gdx", "Sat-Sun-Weekday_Half.gdx", and "Sat-Sun-Weekday_Zero.gdx".
-3. Open Graphs.xlsx and move to "Price_Differential" worksheet.
-Your job is you copy the hydropower power revenue values from .gdx file (go to "Fstore" symbol and copy the values).
-Within Fstore you can move the dimensions around e.g. bring cases to the vertical axis and Volume (V) and Offset (H) to the horizontal axis.
-Copy the values for H1 and paste those in the blue highlighted cells in Price_Differential worksheet against respected pricing set.
-4. The graph at the bottom will be updated.
-Note: Don't confuse with any of the additional calculations in the worksheet.
-Those are additional computations which can be useful at later stages.

-.

 **Table 2**
 This table compiles hydropower revenue results of months of 2018.
 Here, you are required to use monthly models available in the Models folder (Location: GCD_BugFlowExperiment\Models).